 Recommended Sun Exposure Times

 Skin types I and II, which include people who burn easily and rarely tan, should limit direct sun exposure to under 15 minutes without protection.
 Skin types III and IV, who tan more easily and burn less, might safely enjoy up to 30 minutes.
 For skin types V and VI, which rarely burn, up to 45 minutes of unprotected sun exposure may be acceptable.
 However, irrespective of skin type, minimizing sun exposure during peak UV hours, typically between 10 a.m. and 4 p.m., is crucial.
+Too much exposure to UV rays can lead to sunburns and significantly increase the risk of skin cancer, so it is important to protect your skin during outdoor activities.
 Utilizing sun-protective fabrics and applying SPF sunscreen are essential steps for everyone, regardless of their natural melanin level, to protect against UV damage.

 The Role of Vitamin D